Middlesex County Court House (London, Ontario)

 The Middlesex County Court House is a historic building and a National Historic Site of Canada in London, Ontario, Canada.
 The courthouse building is an "early example of the Gothic Revival style, pre-dating the earliest important Gothic Revival public building in England".

 Description

 The building at 399 Ridout Street North, commonly known as Middlesex County Court House, is situated south of Dundas Street, and north of King Street in the County of Middlesex in the City of London.
-The three-story parged brick building has castle-like features and Gothic details.
+The three-storey parged brick building has castle-like features and Gothic details.
 The courthouse displays a classical compositional form with a central pavilion and two side wings in the form of prominent octagonal towers at each corner.
 The courthouse features a stone foundation housing the cell blocks, squared mortar-covered brick walls to give a stone-like appearance, octagonal towers, a polygonal bay, tall lancet windows, secondary square windows and distinctive crenelations.